xuxiaojian/2022-MRM-LEARN/README.md

 ### Models

   Four pre-trained models can be downloaded from [Google drive](https://drive.google.com/drive/folders/1nMWOI5tI2dYvupwMiRBOgw-VdJIjF-48?usp=sharing).
 Once downloaded, place them into `./results`.
-The detail information of the provided models are listed below:
+The detail information of the provided models is listed below:

   - **LEARN-BIO-finetuned_2021-11-01-12-27-38_mri_2dechoft_bnloss_relu/model/best-snr.h5**
     - This is a LEARN-BIO model trained on 2D motion (in-plane shift and rotation) data and finetuned on 3D motion (in-plane shift and 3D rotation).